tari-labs/tari-university/layer2scaling/layer2scaling-landscape/layer2scaling-survey.md

 ???

-### #4 Trusted, off-chain matching engines
+### #3 Trusted, off-chain matching engines

 #### What is it?

-Orders are matched off-chain in matching engine and fulfilled on-chain, allows complex orders, support cross-chain transfers (starting with NEO and Ethereum), maintains public record of orders and a deterministic specification of behaviour.
-Initially focussed on NEO, GAS and NEP-5 token transactions.
+Orders are matched off-chain in matching engine and fulfilled on-chain, allows complex orders, support cross-chain transfers, maintains public record of orders and a deterministic specification of behaviour.
 Makes use of token representation smart contract, that converts global assets into smart contract tokens and vice versa.
 [5]

 ![NEX-matching-engine](./sources/NEX-matching-engine.png)

 #### Who does it?

 Neon Exchange (NEX), a NEO decentralized application (dApp).
 NEX will first run on NEO, before later expanding to support exchange on Ethereum and other blockchains.
+Initially focussed on NEO, GAS and NEP-5 token transactions.
 [5]

 #### Strengths